 3. Explore the Gatlinburg Arts & Crafts Community

 One of the greatest gems in Gatlinburg is our Arts & Crafts Community.
 Over 100 artists are located throughout the area and not only have galleries, but are often onsite sharing their beautiful gifts with guests as they stop by.
 Speaking with the artists, visiting the studios, and supporting their efforts is an excellent way to learn about the local culture, history of the Smoky Mountains, and enjoy your time in Gatlinburg.

 4. Visit the Salt & Pepper Museum

-A very unique and affordable place to visit in Gatlinburg is the Salt & Pepper Museum.
+A very unique and affordable place to visit in Gatlinburg is the Salt & Pepper Shaker Museum.
 Trust me, it’s far more amazing than it sounds.
 Check it out the next time you’re in town!
 You won’t be disappointed!

 5. Window Shop and Experience the Donut Friar

-A great way to spend a morning without spending much money is to enjoy the peacefulness of the early hours of the day in downtown Gatlinburg.
+A great way to spend the morning without spending much money is to enjoy the peacefulness of the early hours of the day in downtown Gatlinburg.
 Wander through The Village and stop in at The Donut Friar for coffee and a donut.
 Explore all of the shops without the crowd and on your way back to the hotel, take River Road and enjoy a stroll along the river.